 We attempted to understand how quickly these processes take place from pre-rainfall conditions to post-rainfall conditions up to 72 hours after.
 We concluded that E. farinosa does not fluctuate significantly in terms of photosynthetic rate, transpiration, and quantum yield with dry as opposed to irrigated soil.
 However, transpiration and quantum yield significantly increased for the first 24 hours immediately following rainfall, leading us to speculate whether the plant operates at peak efficiency within this window.

 DiCiolli, Gabi; Lawson, Karre; and Reimer, Anders, "A comparison of Brittlebush (Encelia farinosa) productivity and health during drought and post rainfall" (2012).
-Pepperdine University, All Undergraduate Student Research.
+Pepperdine University, Featured Research.
 Paper 52.